Infinite joint species distribution models: Proposed Modeling Framework

-for $j=1,\dots,p$ and $i=1,\dots,n$.
-The hierarchical prior on $\beta_j$ in \eqref{eq:MVP_IBP} enables borrowing of information across dishes (species), which is critical in analyzing data containing rare species.

-Hence, the MVP-IBP model corresponds to a probit-Bernoulli process having a construction similar to the IBP defined in (\ref{eq:IBP}).
-Specifically, both approaches generate dishes (species) from a Bernoulli process, with the IBP drawing the occurrence probabilities from a beta distribution, while the MVP-IBP draws these probabilities from a probit process.
-We will show that the MVP-IBP can closely mimic the IBP when $\bSigma=\I$, a special case we refer to as the probit IBP (PIBP).
-However, the MVP-IBP has the additional flexibility of allowing dependence in dish selection (species occurrennce), with $\sigma_{jj'}$ controlling the dependence between $y_{ij}$ and $y_{ij'}$.

-The hyperparameters $\mu_p$ and $\tau_p$ in the prior for $\beta_j$ play a crucial role in determining the induced likelihood of $\z_i$ and thus also the likelihood of $\Y$.
-Specifically, they control the number of features (species) within each sample and the rate of growth of non-zero columns (total number of species across the samples).
-We will show in the next section that the default values
+The hierarchical structure on the intercepts $\alpha_j$ plays a critical role in the model specification.
+In order to accurately characterize the data, we need to allow there to be a small proportion of common species and a large number of very rare species.
+In addition, in the limit as $p \to \infty$, the number of species observed in a sample $\sum_{j=1}^p y_{ij}$ should be almost surely finite.
+The hyperparameters $\mu_p$ and $\tau_p$ in the prior for $\alpha_j$ play a crucial role in determining the induced likelihood of $z_i$ and thus also the likelihood of $Y$.
+These hyperparameters control the distribution of the number of species within each sample, as well as the rate of growth in the total number of species, corresponding to the number of non-zero columns of $Y$ as $n$ increases.

-lead to preservation of many of the desirable properties of the IBP.
-We show that $\alpha$ plays a similar role to the IBP parameter in controlling the expected number of features per sample.